-Around the country, the local authorities like municipalities add chlorine or fluorine to the groundwater.
+Around the country, local authorities like municipalities add chlorine or fluorine to the groundwater.
 This is done in order to get rid of viruses and bacteria.
 While the local authorities do their best, it is often not enough to get rid of all the harmful chemicals or contaminants in the water.
-So, it is better to get yourself a water purifier and these days, they come with a combination of UV, UF filters and RO (reverse osmosis).
+It is advisable to get yourself a water purifier, and these days, they come with a combination of UV, UF filters, and RO (reverse osmosis).
 So, here is a list of the best water purifiers you can buy in India as of May 2023.

-As mentioned earlier, there are a number of brands that sell water purifiers in India.
-These brands differentiate their products on the basis of features offered with each of these models.
-The decision to choose the right water purifier boils down to factors such as TDS level of water supplied in your area and type of water purification system.
+As mentioned earlier, there are several brands that sell water purifiers in India.
+These brands differentiate their products based on features offered with each of these models.
+The decision to choose the right water purifier boils down to factors such as the TDS level of water supplied in your area and the type of water purification system.
 Depending on these factors, here are some of the best water purifier brands in India.

 |Brand name||Country of origin|